-Take your gold-plated jewelry to the pawn shop, and dump your portfolio into silver dollars.
-You don’t want to miss this opportunity.
+Take your jewelry to the pawn shop and dump your portfolio into silver dollars.
+You won’t want to miss this

-- Nothing says, “I’m the king!” more than a heavy, spiky, golden helmet.
+- Nothing says, “I’m the king!” more than a spiky, golden helmet.

 - Will you love me forever?
 Here, take this golden ring.
 It has so many uses!

 - This week alone, I’ve been called a goldbricker, a gold digger, and told that I deserve a golden shower.
 These are all clear evidence that gold must be the best.

 But, if you believe any of that, I’ve got some fool’s gold that I want to sell you.

 You see, gold isn’t what it used to be.
 Well, atomically it’s exactly what it’s always been.

 But economically, gold is now playing second fiddle.
 I’ve been calling this shot—incorrectly—for years.
 But just like stock market permabears, I’m bound to be correct eventually.